Team666/TITS/README.md

   should be treated as a single item, and should always be played after each order.

 ### Nice to have
+* **Full Last.fm integration**
+  Just like the Zune Software was relying on the Zune Marketplace for Artist information and pictures, TITS could mimick and extend upon the behaviour of the Zune Software by retrieving relevant information from Last.fm.
+This also includes a pretty user avatar displayed in the player itself.

+* **Windows Phone 8 Sync Support**
+  Windows Phone 8 now uses the [Media Transfer Protocol](http://en.wikipedia.org/wiki/Media_Transfer_Protocol), this functionality should be fairly easy to include in the player by using the API provided by Microsoft.

 * **Warn when a track is paused for longer than 10 minutes**